 Transfer pencils and pens are available in different colors and thicknesses, and the ink is activated by the heat of an iron.

 However, these markings are permanent.
 The pattern lines will not wash out, and the marked lines must be completely covered with embroidery so they are not visible.
+Use a fine-tipped transfer pen for the best results.

 To use a heat transfer pen or pencil, trace the design in reverse on a lightweight sheet of paper (the design is traced in reverse because the pressing process creates a mirror image of the design marked on the paper).
 The easiest and quickest way to do this is to print your pattern, turn it over, and then trace the design on the back side of the paper using the heat transfer pencil.